f5devcentral/f5-agility-labs-nginx/docs/class13/module2/module2.rst

 Go to **Dashboards->NAP->Main Dashboard**

-Note the count in the Severity Box:
+Note the current count in the Severity Box and the number of attacks:

 .. image:: images/ViolationRatingsDash.png